Abortion Facts and Testimonies |

 Fertilization:

-"Fertilization is a sequence of events that begins with the contact of a sperm (spermatozoon) with a secondary oocyte (ovum) and ends with the fusion of their pronuclei ... and the mingling of their chromosomes to form a new cell.
+Once an egg is released from the ovary, it enters the oviduct or Fallopian tube, the conduit between the ovaries and the uterus.
+Sperm travel into the oviduct seeking an egg."Fertilization is a sequence of events that begins with the contact of a sperm (spermatozoon) with a secondary oocyte (ovum) and ends with the fusion of their pronuclei ... and the mingling of their chromosomes to form a new cell.
 This fertilized ovum, known as a zygote, is a large diploid cell that is the beginning ... of a human being."
 (Moore, Keith L., Essentials of Human Embryology.
 Toronto: B.C.
 Decker, Inc., 1988, p.2.)
 "Although human life is a continuous process, fertilization is a critical landmark because, under ordinary circumstances, a new, genetically distinct human organism is thereby formed. ...
 The combination of 23 chromosomes present in each pronucleus results in 46 chromosomes in the zygote.
 Thus the diploid number is restored and the embryonic genome is formed.
 The embryo now exists as a genetic unity."
 (O'Rahilly, Ronan and Müller, Fabiola.
 Human Embryology and Teratology, 2nd edition.
 New York: Wiley-Liss, 1996, pp. 8, 29).
 "Almost all higher animals start their lives from a single cell, the fertilized ovum (zygote). ...
 The time of fertilization represents the starting point in the life history, or ontogeny, of the individual."
 (Carlson, Bruce M., Patten's Foundations of Embryology, 6th edition.
 New York: McGraw-Hill, 1996, p.3.)
 "Embryo: An organism in the earliest stage of development; in a man, from the time of conception to the end of the second month in the uterus."
 (Dox, Ida G. et al. The Harper Collins Illustrated Medical Dictionary.
 New York: Harper Perennial, 1993, p.
 146.)
 "The fertilized egg, now properly called an embryo, must make its way to the uterus."
 (Carlson, Bruce M., Human Embryology and Developmental Biology.
 St. Louis: Mosby, 1994, p.3).
 (See also www.nccbuscc.org/ prolife/issues/bioethic/fact298.htm for numerous quotations from medical texts.)

 Beginning about 6 days after fertilization, if conditions are ideal, the embryo will implant in the uterine lining (a process taking several days).
 The authors of Contraceptive Technology estimate that "approximately 50% of embryos do not survive" beyond two weeks even if no direct actions are taken to end their lives.
 This vulnerability has been posited as a justification for considering implantation the beginning of pregnancy, even the beginning of life.
 By this reasoning even lethal experiments could be performed on pre-implantation human embryos (or on newborn children in a region with high infant mortality!).
 Yet this fragile creature is indisputably human.
 His or her vulnerability should rather be a call for greater care than for annihilation.